alvinr/docker-demo/dockercon15demo/README.md

 # Orchestration & Networking demo

 ## Cavets
-* has been etsted on os-x 10.10 only
+* has been tested on os-x 10.10 only
 * scripts will create machines based on the vmwarefusion driver.
 If you don't have that, then you will need to make some changes
 * because boot2docker.iso is used, the locations of files will change if you use Ubuntu or something else.
 * you will need an "experimental" version of "docker" client executable for Darwin